Aaron Jones Player Prop Bets for NFL Week 8 | Green Bay vs. Arizona 10/28/2021

 Season Stats

-- Jones has taken 89 attempts for a team-leading 404 rushing yards (57.7 per game) with two touchdowns.
+- Jones has churned out a team-best 404 rushing yards (57.7 per game) with two touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Cardinals.